Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the Textarea input

-The Textarea input is where a user can paste their research paper.
+The Textarea Input component is where users can paste their meeting notes.

 1